nsacyber/WALKOFF/README.md

 * Windows: There are no up-to-date Redis binaries available for Windows, and we no longer support Windows at this time.
 Support may resume at a later date.
 * Docker: Run a Redis container with port 6379 published to localhost: `docker run --name walkoff-redis -p 6379:6379 -d redis`

-If the Python environment for your elevated privileges are the same as the Python environment you will be running WALKOFF in (check that `pip --version` aligns with `which python`), you can use the all-in-one setup script with elevated privileges:
+With the pre-requisites above satisfied, you can use the all-in-one setup script:

     python setup_walkoff.py